 State Secretary of the Federal Foreign Office

-DWIH MoscowThe German Centre for Research and Innovation Moscow addresses key issues in German-Russian exchange and brings leading experts from both countries together.
+DWIH MoscowThe German Centre for Research and Innovation Moscow championed German-Russian dialogue in 2021.

 Dr Andreas Hoeschen (DAAD)